Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 *The worst room has Allison in it.
 Her expression is stony and cold, her eyes sad.
 She says nothing, just shakes her head, turns her face away.*

 *The room is an airlock.
 Xiù bangs on the glass, pleads for forgiveness but none comes.
 Just the hiss of the door opening.
-She turns, the blast of air lifts her and throws her into the void---*
+She turns, the blast of air lifts her and throws her into the void - *

 Xiù woke with a gasp.